-The new Deva album is a calling - out of the chatter in your mind, the heaviness in your heart, and the distractions in your life, and into your breath, your senses, and this present moment.
+The new DEVA album is a calling - out of the chatter in your mind, the heaviness in your heart, and the distractions in your life, and into your breath, your senses, and this present moment.
 Alternately soothing, uplifting, and inviting, the music ushers you into the depths of your soul and serves as a tool for transcendence, a portal into the realm of new possibility.
 The album begins and ends with Deva Premal's original melodic composition of the full "Seven Chakra Gayatri Mantra," with Deva's voice soft yet powerful, drawing the listener into the experience of stillness and peace.
 On the journey in-between, musical tracks range from haunting vocals sung in unison and accompanied by a Bansuri (Indian bamboo flute), to harmonic vocals with an assortment of melodic and rhythmic instrumentation - including the prayerful "Prabhujee" track, written by Ravi Shankar and featuring his daughter, Anoushka Shankar, on sitar.
 Always nurturing, this musical journey inspires anything from deep meditation to sleep to gentle dance movements, making the album tracks suitable for diverse playlists.

-From the time she was in her mother's womb, Deva's father chanted the Gavatri mantra to Deva each night, as a lullaby, and the mantra has since played a metaphysical role in Deva's life.
+From the time she was in her mother's womb.
+Deva's father chanted the Gayatri mantra to Deva each night, as a lullaby, and the mantra has since played a metaphysical role in Deva's life.
 After hearing this mantra in the mid-1990s, for the first time since her childhood, Deva spontaneously overcame shyness about her voice and stepped out from the shadows, transitioning from a backup singer for Miten's devotional songs, to the lead singer for Deva Premal & Miten.
 With this new album, the Gayatri mantra once again ushers Deva into the light, this time as composer as well as a solo artist.
-Not only is the Gayatri mantra on this album the first original melody that Deva has written, but the entire album is all about Deva - an eclectic collection reflecting the many dimensions of Deva Premal's soul and musical expression, from the beginning of her spiritual journey through today.
+Deva means "divine" in Sanskrit, and this transcendent collection of mantras reflects the many dimensions of Deva Premal's soul and musical expression, from the beginning of her spiritual journey through today.